Eoin-Moffatt/2406576-2405589-2301031-2410367-2409419-1805-final-project/README.md

 14/03/2024
 - Ivi and I figured out how to get ride of the white lines by editing the code by doing no stroke.
 - I then moved onto creating more assets which was the planks of wood and the blank asset.
 - I then coded a whole new tilemap with the wooden planks and the blank tiles. which is seen under isabelle's code.js.
-(Unfortunately this code will not be used)
+(Unfortunately this code will not be used due to the change of idea to make it into one tilemap instead of seperate ones.)
 - I then created more assets such as the floating platform and mountain tiles.
 - I then added them to github.